przem-przem/2048/README.md

 **Game objective**

-The aim of the game is to merge tiles with the same values, until you get 2048 number:
+The aim of the game is to merge tiles with the same values, to the point of getting to the 2048 number:

 ![winning board](/docs/winning-board.png)